The Best Spots for Urban Fishing in Boston

 3. Castle Island: You’ll find cunner, striped bass, bluefish, winter flounder, and more in the waters right off of Fort Independence in South Boston at Castle Island.
 The L-shaped pier looks out onto the Harbor and you’ll get to watch airplanes come in and out of Logan Airport.
 And if nothing’s biting you can head over to Carson Beach, M Street Beach, or Pleasure Bay and swim or lay out in the sand and grab a snack from Sullivan’s.

 5. Spot Pond: Easily accessible via the Orange Line and a quick bus ride, Spot Pond is nestled in the heart of Middlesex Fells Reservation and is home to some pretty big bass.
-The reservation even has a family fishing festival at the beginning of June where you can go to rent equipment and learn how to fish.
 And when you get bored of angling from land, you can hop in a rowboat or canoe from the boathouse and try your luck from the water.

 6. Hammond Pond: A little on the smaller side, but just a stone’s throw away from Chestnut Hill, Hammond Pond has some largemouth bass, catfish, and sunfish swimming in its waters.
 There are also dozens of hiking trails and canoeing and kayaking, plus if you want to set the rod down for a minute the area is known for rock formations fit for climbing.

-7. Mystic River: Although the Mystic is undergoing extensive cleanup, there are still some great places to fish for the day.
+7. Mystic River: Although not all parts of the Mystic River are safe for water activities (the EPA issues report cards on how cleanup is going for it, the Charles, and the Neponset), there are still some great places to fish for the day.
 The Lower Mystic River area, below the Amelia Earhart Dam and the Chelsea Creek, is one of them.
 The river stretches seven miles from Chelsea to Arlington and joins the Charles River to form the inner Boston Harbor.
 The area is great for pulling in largemouth bass as well as carp (throw in some corn, dough balls, or worms to catch these guys), and some areas have sunfish and bluefish.
-River herring spawn here mid April-late June (main forage for striped bass) but they are a protected species.
+River herring spawn here mid April-late June (main forage for striped bass), but they are a protected species.
 Bluefish and bass tend to be closer to the river locks.